Skip To Main Content

 Research has shown that an inclusionary, least restricted environment is a sound educational practice for all special learners.
 LEP students can learn English from peers and feel more successful if they arc pan of the whole group.

-ELL Class Period -Middle & High School
+MLS Class Period -Middle & High School

 This is generally used in middle and high school settings.
 Students receive ELL instruction during a regular class period.
 They may be grouped for instruction according to their level of English proficiency.
 Grades 9-12 receive I credit per semester class.